shadimirza/google-homepage/README.md

-# google-homepage
+google-homepage by Shadi Mirza
-Reverse engineering the Google homepage to test HTML and CSS skills!
+The goal of this project is to reverse engineer the Google homepage using basic HTML and CSS.